DigiBP/digibp-weisshorn/README.md

 All personal contact details of applicants are stored in the database columns B - J. The health status of customers is shown in the columns K - AF. <br>
 ![](https://github.com/DigiBP/digibp-weisshorn/blob/master/Wiki/2018-06-06_22-18-29.png) <br>
-The premium is calaculated automatically in the databse, based on the customer data.
+The premium is calaculated automatically in the database, based on the customer data.
 For that reason the BMI of each applicant is calculated based on the applicants height and weight. <br>
-The premium is calculated based on a standard premium which is static and additional costs depending on age and BMI of applicants.
-The detailed rules are shown in the table below. <br>
+So, starting from a standard and static premium, the additional costs depend on the age and the BMI of the applicant.
+Following table shows the detailed rules which define the supplementary costs.<br>
 ![](https://github.com/DigiBP/digibp-weisshorn/blob/master/Wiki/2018-06-06_22-19-52.png)

 ## Live Presentation